PrincetonLIPS/AHGP/readme.md

 **Regression experiments**

-To run the experiments on regression benchmarks with the pretrained neural model, run:
+To run the regression benchmark experiments with the pretrained neural model, use:
 ```bash
 python run_exp.py -c config/regression.yaml -t
 ```